 The softfast core installed in the Chrome Soft X is a larger design, created to deliver faster ball speeds from your driver to wedge shots.
 The outer casing layer contains a high-speed dual mantle system that increases rebound onto the club, to generate faster ball speed at impact.

 Finally, the soft urethane cover makes the Chrome Soft X durable, enabling the ball to maintain high spin on short iron and chip shots.
-As this is a tour style ball, you can only purchase them in white, and a dozen will set you back $47,99.
+As this is a tour-style ball, you can only purchase them in white.

 2. Callaway Supersoft Magna